mojaloop/contrib-fido2-flutter-lib/README.md

 The Fido2Client supports 2 main operations:

-1. **Registration**

-Registration is done once per authenticator per account.
+1. **Registration** - Registration is done once per authenticator per account.
 It is performed when linking a credential to a user.

-2. **Signing**

-Signing is performed to verify a user's identity.
+2. **Signing** - Signing is performed to verify a user's identity.

-For more information, refer to this [section](#how-does-fido2-verify-a-users-identity-brief-overview)

 ### How does FIDO2 verify a user's identity?
 (Brief overview)